zewdu444/Todo_list/README.md

 In order to run this project you only need:

 - latest web-browser
+- node.js and npm

 ### Install

 To install this project in your local machine use

 > npm i
+> npm run build

 ### Usage

 To run the project, execute the following command:

-> In visual studio code you can use Go live server or simply you can open index.html in browser
+> In visual studio code you can use Go to dist folder then open index.html in live server.

 <!-- AUTHORS -->